kaivamannam/cs1302-calc/README.md

     buttons for the numbers zero (0) through (9), an implementation toggle, as well as a button for each of the operations listed below.
-    The name of each operation is provided as well as the symbol(s) used to denote that operation in an expression.:
+    The name of each operation is provided as well as the symbol(s) used to denote that operation in an expression.

     * Add (`+`)
     * Subtract (`-`)